clEsperanto/pyclesperanto/docs/source/index.rst

 py-clesperanto documentation
 ******************************************************

-pyclesperanto is the python package of clEsperanto - a multi-language framework for GPU-accelerated image processing.
+py-clesperanto is the python package of clEsperanto - a multi-language framework for GPU-accelerated image processing.
-You will find here a first draft of the API for reference and documentation purposes.
+You will find here a first draft of the API for reference and documentation purposes as well as how to use the package.

 .. note::